-Solving where you can meet during the Victoria COVID-19 lockdown
+Solving where you can go during the Victoria COVID-19 lockdown

-Petitjean got the idea when Premier Dan Andrews announced the state's roadmap out of restrictions.
+Petitjean got the idea when Premier Dan Andrews announced the state’s roadmap out of restrictions back in 2020.

 “I saw myself wanting to know which friends I could meet where.
 I found it a bit tricky and I’m pretty good with tech,” he said to Gizmodo Australia in a Twitter DM.

 So Petitjean asked a couple of developer friends (all French expats!) over last Saturday to see if they could thrash out the tool, which they launched shortly after.

 Initially, the tool only offered the ability to show the overlapping 5km circles.
 But the team kept having ideas for how to improve it.